 In this clause 26, Personal Data has the meaning given in the Data Protection Act 1998.

-[FURTHER WORDING TO BE INSERTED] NB FOI

 FORCE MAJEURE

 If either party is prevented from or delayed in the performance of any of its obligations under this Agreement by any event (a “Force Majeure Event”) beyond the reasonable control of that party, including, but not limited to, acts of God, civil commotion, war, earthquake, fire, flood, industrial action or terrorist action, then it shall notify the other party in writing of the circumstances, and shall be excused from performing those obligations for so long as the Force Majeure Event shall continue.
 If the Force Majeure Event continues for longer than 60 working days, the party not claiming relief under this clause shall be entitled to terminate the Agreement in whole or in part by giving the other party 30 working days’ written notice.